contao/docs-archive/manual/en/04-Managing-content.md

 ### Permalinks

-Each event has a unique <abbr title="Uniform resource locator">URL</abbr> (permalink) that can be used to reference it:
+Each event has a unique URL (permalink) that can be used to reference it:

 ```
 http://www.domain.com/event-reader/events/final-exams.html
 ```

-The above <abbr title="Uniform resource locator">URL</abbr> requests the event "final-exams" via the page "events".
-Remember that Contao is a page-based <abbr title="Content management system">CMS</abbr>, so if the page "events" did not exist or if it did not include the event reader module, the event would not be displayed.
+The above URL requests the event "final-exams" via the page "events".
+Remember that Contao is a page-based CMS, so if the page "events" did not exist or if it did not include the event reader module, the event would not be displayed.